 THE LABIAPLASTY PROCEDURE

 There are several different types of labiaplasty procedures, that can each provide a variety of outcomes for the patient.
-Dr Laniewski is one of Sydney’s most eminent cosmetic surgeons, with the credentials and experience to offer the best solutions for every individual situation.
+As an experienced specialist plastic surgeon, Dr Laniewski is able to provide solutions for every individual situation.
 Labiaplasty surgical procedures include the following.

 - Edge resection: This technique offers a focus on removing the naturally wrinkled edge of the inner labia in situations where it is extended and overly prominent.